downtownallday/cloudinabox/README.md

 ## Installation

-1. on a fresh Ubuntu 18.04 system, install git `apt-get install git`
+1. on a fresh Ubuntu 18 (Bionic) or Ubuntu 20 (Focal) system, install git `apt-get install git`
 2. from your home directory, clone the source code repo `git clone https://github.com/downtownallday/cloudinabox.git cloudinabox`
-3. checkout the latest version `git checkout v0.2`
+3. checkout the latest version `git checkout v0.3`
 4. set your working directory to cloudinabox `cd cloudinabox`
 5. run setup as root `sudo setup/start.sh` (or sudo ehdd/start-encrypted.sh to use encryption-at-rest)